 Remember to let your coffee bloom!

 Bloom in coffee is the bubbles that come out of your brew.
-The pebbles are carbon dioxide escaping the beans.
+The bubbles are carbon dioxide escaping the beans.
 By allowing your coffee to bloom, you are helping the carbon dioxide escape, which in turn allows the water to actually touch the coffee beans and thus extract the water soluble elements from the beans that make the drink what it is.
 To allow your coffee to bloom, plus enough hot water over the ground beans to wet all the beans, and then watch the magic as it bubbles up.
-After 30-45 seconds you can resume posing in your water.
+After 30-45 seconds you can resume pouring in your water.

 Timing is important.
 If you are using a french press, for example, brewing longer than the recommended time, approximately 4 minutes, will lead to over extracted coffee - which translates to bitter coffee!
 So check with the manufacturers of your brew equipment of choice.